kristianmandrup/emberjs-plugin/README.md

 EmberJS IntelliJ plugin
 =======================

+__WARNING:__ This project is obsolete.
+Checkout the new [intellij-emberjs](https://github.com/Turbo87/intellij-emberjs) project instead which implemented a lot of the same ideas and is based on the `ember-cli` conventions!

 EmberJS Support for the Intellij Platform (WebStorm, PhpStorm, Rubymine, Intellij, etc).

 This is still very much a Work In Progress.
 Please help make this a great plugin!!!